 The following are some of the best Peaky Blinders outfit or costume pieces available online at a reasonable price.
 You can certainly get a custom made or higher quality reproduction outfit from a number of online tailors but for the average man, these are out of reach financially.

-- 3 Piece Suit: A grey tweed suit like these suits (USA or UK) or this one (UK), or a solid blue or brown suit.
+- 3 Piece Suit: A grey tweed suit like these suits (USA or UK) or these in the UK or a solid blue or brown suit.
+Tweed suits can be found in the UK at Magee1866. and Garrison Tailors (UK).

-- Shirt: A white round club collar shirt with a striped body.
-In the USA look at Paul Fredrick shirts.
-In the UK try a Penny Collar shirt.
-For a band collar shirt for the collarless look try this one USA and a grandad collar shirt in the UK
+- Shirt: A white round club collar/penny collar shirt with a striped body.
+In the USA look at here.
+In the UK try a Penny Collar shirt and in the AU here or here.
+For a collarless shirt, look try this one USA and a grandad collar shirt in the UK

-- Hat: An 8-panel “newsboy” cap in grey.
+- Hat: An 8-panel “newsboy” cap in grey or greyish-blue.
 Avoid 1-3-panel hats.
 It needs to look wide and floppy.
 In the USA these are best sellers.
 In the UK this one is good.
+In the AU, I like this brand.
+More hats here.

 - Coat: Thrift stores or charity shops will offer you good overcoats are low prices.
-New overcoats are quite expensive and usually shorter than 20s coats.
-Try this one (USA) or this one (UK)
+New overcoats are quite expensive and usually shorter than 20s long coats.
+Try these or this one (UK).
+More coats here.

 - Boots: Stacy Adams Madison cap toe boots are a favorite.
 In the USA and UK.
+In the AU these cap toe oxfords or dress boots are good choices.
 There are many other brands selling lace-up boots online too.

 - Don’t see what you are looking for?
 We are always adding links to new suits, shirts, hats, shoes and accessories to the website.
 We can also do a custom search for you- just ask!